 Registered Dietitian Nutritionist

 Students completing their degree requirements at the University of Georgia receive a Bachelor of Science degree.
 For post-baccalaureate students enrolled in Didactic Program in Dietetics (DPD) coursework for the purpose of obtaining a verification statement, their degree must be from a U.S. regionally accredited institution or foreign equivalent.
-Upon completion of the DPD or post-baccalaureate program, students must complete an ACEND-accredited supervised practice program, such as a dietetic internship, to become eligible to take the registration examination for dietitians to become a registered dietitian nutritionist (RDN).
+Upon completion of the DPD or post-baccalaureate program, graduates must complete an ACEND-accredited supervised practice program, such as a dietetic internship, to become eligible to take the registration examination for dietitians to become a registered dietitian nutritionist (RDN).
 Upon successful completion of our DPD program, acceptance to an ACEND-accredited supervised practice program, and passing the Commission on Dietetic Registration credentialing exam for Dietitian Nutritionists (RDNs), graduates are eligible to apply for licensure in Georgia.
 In Georgia, graduates must obtain licensure by the Georgia Board of Examiners of Licensed Dietitians in order to practice.
 Additional information and disclosures regarding state licensure for professional practice in nutrition and dietetics can be found at the UGA Licensure Disclosure Portal.
 More information about becoming an RDN can be found on the Careers in Dietetics page.

 Planning to get a Master's Degree, too?

 If your future plans include earning a Master's Degree, consider our dual degree Double Dawg program.
-You can earn a bachelor's degree in dietetics and a Master's degree in Foods and Nutrition in five years or less!
+You can earn a bachelor's degree in dietetics and a Master's degree in Nutritional Sciences in five years or less!
 Our unique program allows you to begin taking graduate level courses in your 3rd year as an undergraduate student.
 You can use 12 graduate credit hours toward both degrees, meaning you'll need just 18 additional credit hours for the Master's degree.
 Visit the Double Dawgs section of our website for more information about this outstanding opportunity.

 Expectations of Transfer Students